JosepeDevs/PcTallerProject/README.md

 # PcTallerProject
-This repo contains links to all microservices that make this projejct
+This repo contains links to all microservices that make this project